brooklynrail/brooklynrail-platform/content/events/2021/10/publishing-in-transit-cave-canem.md

 ---
 title: "Publishing-in-Transit: Cave Canem"
-deck: Editors and Writers in Conversation
+deck: Featuring Chekwube Danladi, Brionne Janae, and Wale Ayinla with Malcolm Tariq and Cole Swensen
 summary: Cave Canem Programs Manager Malcolm Tariq and poets Chekwube Danladi, Brionne Janae, and Wale Ayinla join writer and literary critic Cole Swensen for a conversation on literary publishing.
 We open with readings by the